Skip to main content

 Fundamentals

-Your question about the timeline for to influence peptide therapy is insightful.
+Your question about the timeline for lifestyle changes to influence peptide therapy is insightful.
 It moves directly to the heart of biological efficacy.
 You are asking how to prepare the soil before planting the seed.
 Peptide therapies are signaling molecules, precise biological instructions designed to prompt specific actions within your cells.

 The environment in which these signals are received determines the clarity and strength of their reception.
 Lifestyle modifications create a receptive, high-fidelity internal environment, allowing these instructions to be executed with maximum effect.